 PLEASE EXERCISE PERSONAL CAUTION WHEN WALKING OR DRIVING IN WINTER WEATHER CONDITIONS.
 HAZARDOUS AREAS MAY DEVELOP OR PERSIST EVEN AFTER REMOVAL EFFORTS OR CHEMICAL TREATMENT OF SURFACES.
 THERE IS NO SUBSTITUTE FOR GOOD JUDGEMENT.

-Note: The Stafford Campus and the UMW Apartments are covered under individual programs.
-Snow and ice management at these locations is accomplished through contracted vendors.
+Note: The Stafford Campus and Dahlgren Campus, are covered under individual programs.
+Snow and ice management at these locations, as well as Eagle Landing and the UMW Apartments, is accomplished through contracted vendors.

-In general our snow and ice management priorities are:
+In general the snow and ice management priorities are:

 - Emergency vehicle access